DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Principles of Data Citation

-* **Importance** - Data should be considered legitimate, citable products of research
+.two-third[* **Importance** - Data should be considered legitimate, citable products of research
 * **Credit and Attribution** - Data citations should facilitate giving scholarly credit and normative and legal attribution to all contributors to the data
 * **Evidence** - In scholarly literature, whenever and wherever a claim relies upon data, the corresponding data should be cited.
-* **Unique Identification** - A data citation should include a persistent method for identification that is machine actionable, globally unique, and widely used by a community.
+* **Unique Identification** - A data citation should include a persistent method for identification that is machine actionable, globally unique, and widely used by a community.]

 ![DC1 logo](images/slide8-9.jpg)
 *https://www.force11.org/datacitation*